ucsb-cs56-webapps/ucsb-cs56-gaucho-gardens/README.md

 % mongorestore -h yourhostinfo -d yourdbname -u yourdbuser -p yourdbpassword  input db directory

-where -h is your host info
+<br>where -h is your host info
-dbuser and dbpass is the one you created in mlab the input db directory is the directory in the root of the git repository named 'gaucho_gardens_DB_Backup'
+<br>dbuser and dbpass is the one you created in mlab
+<br>the input db directory is in the root of the git repository named 'gaucho_gardens_DB_Backup'

 for troubleshooting help please utilize the documentation:
 <br> https://docs.mlab.com/migrating/